tigerbeetle/tigerbeetle/docs/start.md

 # Start

-TigerBeetle is a distributed, reliable, and fast database for financial accounting.
-It tracks financial transactions or anything else that can be expressed as double-entry bookkeeping, accepting a million transactions per second and guaranteeing durability even in the face of network, machine, and storage faults.
+TigerBeetle is a reliable, fast, and highly available database for financial accounting.
+It tracks financial transactions or anything else that can be expressed as double-entry bookkeeping, providing three orders of magnitude more performance and guaranteeing durability even in the face of network, machine, and storage faults.
 You will learn more about why this is an important and hard problem to solve in the [Concepts](./concepts/) section, but let's make some real transactions first!

 ## Install